ishubham21/profiles-browser-extension/README.md

 ## How to get the code running

-### To visualise the browser extension, follow the following steps -
+### To visualise the browser extension, follow the following steps (Please note - since there isn't any code in manifest file, this wouldn't work as of now, you can use normal chrome to visualise the design changes) -

  * Clone/Download this repository or fork it, as applies